 Many devices in your house can be programmed to go to sleep after a certain period of inactivity.

 - Computer and monitor: The EPA recommends setting your machines to go to sleep after 15-60 minutes of dormancy.
 Of course the faster your computer and monitor go to sleep, the more electricity you’ll save.
-For instructions on how to change settings for your device, click here.

 - TV: Besides a power-saving mode, you can also decrease the brightness to minimize electricity use.
 If you’re worried about the TV being too dark, use less lights in the room.